Metcalf, Wilson lead Seahawks over Eagles 23-17

 The Seahawks (8-3) moved one game ahead of the Rams in the NFC West.
 The Eagles (3-7-1) fell a half-game behind the Giants and Washington in the woeful NFC East.

 Carson Wentz didn't cede many snaps to backup Jalen Hurts but had another rough game.
-He was 25 of 45 for 215 yards, two TDs and one interception.
+He was 25 of 45 for 215 yards, two TDs — one in garbage time — and one interception.

 Seattle’s defense entered the game allowing the most yards in the NFL and most yards passing but held Philadelphia’s inept offense to 250 yards.